deanrobin333/shopright/README.md

 ## Demo

-A live demo of ShopRight will be available soon.
-For now, feel free to clone the repository and run the app locally using the [Installation](#installation) instructions below.
+A live demo of ShopRight is available at https://shopright.dynofin.com/.
+Feel free to clone the repository and run the app locally using the [Installation](#installation) instructions below.

 ---